Contempt (1964) from Johnny Web (Uncle Scoopy)

-In order for the script to work, this has to be a boorish act on his part, but he only did what any man would have done after throwing his life savings into some artistic gibberish that looked like a silent movie.
+In order for the script to work, this has to seem a totally unjustified and boorish act on his part, but to any sensible member of the audience, the producer only did what any man would have done after throwing his life savings into some artistic gibberish that looked like a silent movie.
+In fact, Godard probably understated what a real producer would have done.
 Lang's cut featured Odysseus and his associates acting in front of walls painted in bright primary colors, for example, instead of in natural landscapes.
-Palance roars, "that's not what's in the script", and Lang responds with some rationalization like, "that's because a script is words, and a movie is visual."
+Palance roars, "that's not what's in the script," and Lang responds with some rationalization like, "that's because a script is words, and a movie is visual."
 Frankly, Palance was quite correct to be enraged.
 The film he was shown was even worse as art than it was as commercial product.
 It was just plain drivel.
-Without knowing it, Godard probably understated what a real producer would have done.
-It seems to me that Lang's character is supposed to represent "film as art" and Palance represents "film as commerce".
-If this is an accurate interpretation on my part, I sure hope that the complete and utter crap which Lang offers in his rough cut is not really Godard's concept of art.
-Of course, the Palance character says many crass and foolish things, but if Palance was justified in his reaction to the drivel he was shown, does the plot of Contempt still work?
-My estimation is "no".

 DVD info from Amazon.